Altinn/altinn-studio-docs/content/app/development/ux/pages/tracks/_index.en.md

 This order will also be stored in the state frontend, so that navigating will work both backwards and forwards on the given order returned from the backend.

-If you wish to trigger calculation on every single page switch, this can be done by either entering `calculatePageOrder` as part of `triggers` for all the navigationcomponents in the application, or by adding a trigger in `Settings.json` under the `pages` section.
+If you wish to trigger calculation on every single page switch, this can be done by either entering `calculatePageOrder` as part of `triggers` for all the navigation components in the application, or by adding a trigger in `Settings.json` under the `pages` section.
 Example:

 ```json
 {